AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Scenario 6](assets/scenario-6.png)

+Scenario 6 is not possible to execute in **[!UICONTROL Assets view]** as it does not support the usage of Wildcards.

 **Scenario 7: Search for all documents in the Experience Manager repository in which the content of the document must include `car` but exclude `classic`.
 The same condition applies on metadata of an asset.**

 To perform a search for scenario 7: